 A small stone bearing the date 1618 is set into one of the chimneys facing Queens’ Lane (not 1617 as quoted in many histories).

-At first, the building consisted of two full storeys, plus a half-storey attic, and small garetts above, under a steeply pitched roof.
+At first, the building consisted of two full storeys, plus a third half-storey attic, and small garrets above, under a steeply pitched roof.
+It was this heavy roof (carrying the weight of the garrets) that was later to lead to severe structural problems.

 1685: This detail from the Loggan view shows the original aspect of the building, from the Queens’ Lane side.